Heirloom Cowpeas

 How To Freeze Cowpeas

 Cowpeas freeze very well, so you can put them up and enjoy them all year long.
 It’s really easy to do.
 After you shell and wash the peas, add them to a pot of water and bring them to a boil.
+(You can also soak them ahead of time to avoid digestive ills.)
 Cook them until they are almost done, then plunge the pot with the peas in them into a cool sink full of water.
-Once cool enough (around room temperature), add them to a quart-sized zip-top bag and lay them flat in the freezer.
+Once cool enough (around room temperature), drain and add them to a quart-sized zip-top bag and lay them flat in the freezer.
 They stack great and take up very little space.

-If freezing the purple hull or black-eyed variety, pull them out around New Year’s and make my Hoppin’ Johns recipe.
+If you are freezing the purple hull or black-eyed variety, pull them out around New Year’s and make my Hoppin’ John recipe.
 Heck, that recipe is great to use all year long!

 Cowpeas are fantastic nourishment for us and wildlife.
-They have a ton of protein and are filled with essential vitamins and minerals.
+They have a ton of protein as well as essential vitamins and minerals.
 We plant them for the wildlife and take some of the bounty for ourselves!
 Deer in particular absolutely love any form of cowpeas.
 They eat the entire plant right down to the ground.

-For this recipe and others like it, check out my book Tracking the Outdoors In.
-It’s filled with all of my family favorites!
+For this recipe and others like it, check out Stacy Lyn’s Harvest Cookbook.
+It has so many of my family’s favorites!

 Heirloom cowpeas, shelled and harvested from Stacy Lyn's garden cooked into a soup